-For more details about our learning this term, click on the Spring Term Curriculum Overview.
+For more details about our learning this term, click on the Summer Term Curriculum Overview.

 CLICK HERE for a practise and revision guide for Spelling, Grammar and Vocabulary.

 CLICK HERE for the information we shared at the meeting regarding the Year 6 residential to Laches Wood.